• HOME

 Most couples invest 10–15% of their total wedding budget on florals and design.

-Your investment depends on:
+Your investment will depend on:

-• flower varieties (premium vs standard blooms)
+• Flower varieties (premium vs. standard blooms)

-• scale of arrangements
+• Size and scale of arrangements

-• installations (arches, hanging designs, etc.)
+• Installations (arches, hanging designs, statement pieces)

-• candles and layered details
+• Layered details like candles and textures

 Castleton Vermont Lakeside wedding Lake Bomoseen Lodge Fall Wedding (38)